peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `EInteger PowBigIntVar​(EInteger power)`<br>
  Raises an arbitrary-precision integer to a power, which is given as another arbitrary-precision integer.
+* `EInteger Remainder​(int intValue)`<br>
+ Finds the remainder that results when this instance is divided by the value of an arbitrary-precision integer.
 * `EInteger Remainder​(EInteger divisor)`<br>
  Finds the remainder that results when this instance is divided by the value of an arbitrary-precision integer.